epinio/docs/docs/explanations/advanced.md

 [Upstream project link](https://github.com/aquarist-labs/s3gw)

-S3gw is another S3-compatible solution incorporated into Epinio helm-chart which can be used instead of default Minio.
+S3gw is a lightweight S3-compatible solution available in Epinio helm-chart as an alternative to Minio or external S3 provider.

 ### Container Registry